EU approves AstraZeneca coronavirus vaccine | DW | 29.01.2021

 The Amsterdam-based European Medicines Agency (EMA) on Friday recommended the COVID-19 vaccine produced by British-Swedish firm AstraZeneca for conditional market authorization.

-Acting on the EMA's recommendation, the European Commisson later on Friday gave the vaccine its final approval for use in the 27-member bloc.
+Acting on the EMA's recommendation, the European Commission then gave the vaccine its final approval for use in the 27-member bloc.

 Clinical trials showed that the vaccine "was safe and effective at preventing COVID-19 in people from 18 years of age," EMA said.